JacobPulk/art/README.md

 <br>

-### Kinds
+### Isotopes

-More specifically, a scheme is a set of kinds, which are like isotopes of atomic function types (e.g. `4-POW`).
-A kind specifies how instances of its function are to be treated in the function construction process: which kinds it can take as arguments, how many instances of it are allowed in the whole function, and so on.
-A scheme may have no kinds of some atomic function types, and may have several kinds of the same atomic function type.
+More specifically, a scheme is a set of isotopes, which are specific versions of elements (e.g. `4-POW`).
+An isotope specifies how instances of its function are to be treated in the function construction process: which isotopes it can take as arguments, how many instances of it are allowed in the whole function, and so on.
+A scheme may have no isotopes of some elements, and may have several isotopes of the same element.
 Perhaps  a `3-POW` can only accept a `5-SIGMOID` as an argument, while a `4-POW` can accept a `9-X` or a `2-X`.

-Of course, any worthwhile scheme will have at least one `X` kind and at least one `Y` kind.
+Of course, any worthwhile scheme will have at least one `X` isotope and at least one `Y` isotope.
 The functions it generates should depend on both the x-coordinate and y-coordinate, so there is variation across both axes.

 <br>